MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 \subsection{Implementation Details}

-\paragraph{\ours{} training details.} We train MoDist on the Kinetics-400 (K400) dataset~\cite{kay-kinetics2017}.
+{\bf \ours{} training details.} We train \ours{} on the Kinetics-400 (K400) dataset (CC-BY-4.0)~\cite{kay-kinetics2017}.
 The dataset consists of~\app240k video clips that span at most 10 seconds.
 These were originally annotated with 400 different action classes, but we \emph{do not} use any of these labels.
 We train \ours{} for 600 epochs on the whole 240k videos when we compare against the literature.
 For our ablation study, instead, we compare different variants of \ours{} trained for 100 epochs on a subset of 60k videos (``K400-mini'').
 We use a pool size ($N$ in Eq.~\ref{eq:lv}) of 65536 negative samples for both visual and motion inputs.
 We set the momentum update coefficient $\lambda=0.999$ and temperature $\tau$ to 0.1.
 The embedding dimension is set to 128 for both Visual and Motion pathways.
 For the visual inputs, we apply random spatial cropping, temporal jittering, $p$ = 0.2 probability grayscale conversion, $p$ = 0.5 horizontal flip, $p$ = 0.5 Gaussian blur, and $p$ = 0.8 color perturbation on brightness, contrast and saturation, all with 0.4 jittering ratio.
 For motion inputs, we randomly sample flow edge clips in high motion regions (with motion threshold $\gamma$ set to 0.02) and skip other augmentations.
+Our codebase is based on PySlowFast~\cite{fan-pyslowfast2020}.

-\paragraph{Flow Edge Maps.} To compute flow edge map for frame $t$, we first compute optical flow from frame $t$ to $t-5$, using {\tt RAFT-things} model trained entirely on synthetic data without human annotations~\cite{teed-raft2020}.
+{\bf Flow Edge Maps.} To compute flow edge map for frame $t$, we first compute optical flow from frame $t$ to $t-5$, using {\tt RAFT-things}~\cite{teed-raft2020} model trained entirely on synthetic data without human annotations.
+We hypothesize it would also work with flow computed from closer pairs, as long as the motion threshold $\gamma$ is adjusted accordingly.
 Then, we apply a Sobel filter onto the magnitude map of optical flow and clamp the resulting edge map in [0, 10] as the final flow edge map.
-We note that this is an offline pre-processing that only needs to be done once and reused throughout training.
+We note that this is an offline pre-processing that only needs to be done once and reused throughout training (and never during inference).

-\paragraph{Baselines.} We compare against two baselines: (i) {\it Self-Supervised RGB-only} is a strong self-supervised representation trained from RGB inputs using only the contrastive learning objective of Eq.~\ref{eq:lv} (i.e., without our motion learning objectives $\mathcal{L}_{mv}$ and $\mathcal{L}_{m}$); and (ii) {\it Supervised} is a fully supervised model trained for action classification on K400.
+{\bf Baselines.} We compare against two baselines: (i) {\it Self-Supervised Visual-only} is a strong self-supervised representation trained from RGB inputs using only the contrastive learning objective of Eq.~\ref{eq:lv} (i.e., without our motion learning objectives $\mathcal{L}_{mv}$ and $\mathcal{L}_{m}$); and (ii) {\it Supervised} is a fully supervised model trained for action classification on K400.
 Both baselines use a R3D-50 backbone.